Lin Onus: Career

 Onus became a successful painter, sculptor and printmaker.

 The works of Onus often involve symbolism from Aboriginal styles of painting, along with recontextualisation of contemporary artistic elements.
-The images in his works include haunting portrayals of the Barmah red gum forests of his father's ancestral country, and the use of rarrk cross-hatching-based painting style that he learned (and was given permission to use) when visiting the Indigenous communities of Maningrida in 1986.
+The images in his works include haunting portrayals of the Barmah red gum forests of his father's ancestral country, and the use of rarrk cross-hatching-based painting style that he learnt (and was given permission to use) when visiting the Indigenous communities of Maningrida in 1986.

 His most famous work, Michael and I are just slipping down to the pub for a minute, has been featured on a postcard, and is a reference to his colleague, artist Michael Eather.
 The painting is of a dingo riding on the back of a stingray which is meant to symbolise his mother's and father's cultures combining in reconciliation.
 The image of the wave is borrowed from The Great Wave off Kanagawa (1832), by Japanese printmaker, Katsushika Hokusai.

+Animals appeared frequently in works later in Onus' career, such as in his sculpture Fruit Bats.